People become homeless for many reasons:

 BRC saw a problem, and created a solution, a new method of building housing affordable to very low income and formerly homeless New Yorkers by co-developing a homeless shelter and housing in on one effort.
 In order to make the housing affordable to New York’s poorest residents, we are using the surplus income generated by the shelter part of the building, resources that a private developer would take as profit, and re-investing it into the housing part of the building, covering the operating deficit that traditionally would have been met by Section 8.

-Rising up in the Bronx, at 233 Landing Road, visible from the Major Deegan Expressway, with views of the Harlem River, is the first of what we are confident will be many such projects: a mixed-use facility that combines a brand new, purpose-built, 200-bed homeless shelter downstairs, and 135 new units of permanent housing affordable to low-income people upstairs (rents on the 111 studios will be less than $500/month).
+In the Bronx, at 233/237 Landing Road, visible from the Major Deegan Expressway, with views of the Harlem River, is the first of what we are confident will be many such projects: a mixed-use facility that combines a brand new, purpose-built, 200-bed homeless shelter downstairs, and 135 new units of permanent housing affordable to low-income people upstairs (rent on the 111 furnished studios are less than $500/month).

 The BRC model provides safe, secure and legal housing that low-income people in shelters can afford.
 Taken to scale, this model could create thousands of units of low-income housing and clear up the backlog in the shelters.
 It can help the city decrease the size of the shelter system and close down decaying and unsafe facilities where no one should have to live.

-You can help us launch this innovative and exciting project by Investing in BRC.
+You can help us replicate this innovative and exciting project and help break the cycle of homelessness by Investing in BRC.